 Micro-purchases may be awarded without soliciting competitive price or rate quotations if the non-Federal entity considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly.
 Purchase cards can be used for micro-purchases if procedures are documented and approved by the school district [2 CFR 200.320(a)(1)(ii)].
-[The district has written Procurement Card Procedures - refer to the Exhibit Section.
+[The district has written Procurement Card Procedures (District Intranet)